Science News Roundup: Roche launches genomic profiling kit to ease cancer research; Remote-sensing reveals details of ancient Olmec site in Mexico and more | Science-Environment

 Roche launches genomic profiling kit to ease cancer research

-Roche is launching a new genomic profiling kit that lets cancer researchers explore tumours without having to send tissue samples to centralised laboratories, the Swiss drugmaker said on Monday.
+Roche is launching a new genomic profiling kit that lets cancer researchers explore tumors without having to send tissue samples to centralized laboratories, the Swiss drugmaker said on Monday.
 The AVENIO Tumour Tissue Comprehensive Genomic Profiling (CGP) Kit was developed with Roche unit Foundation Medicine, a molecular information specialist whose products help doctors match patients to appropriate therapies and clinical trials.

 Remote-sensing reveals details of ancient Olmec site in Mexico